dotnet/docs/docs/architecture/cloud-native/relational-vs-nosql-data.md

 ### Multi-Model Support

 When replatforming monolithic applications to a cloud-native architecture, development teams often have a need to migrate different kinds of open-source, NoSQL data stores.

 Cosmos DB enables you to preserve your investment in these NoSQL datastores with its *multi-model* data platform.
-Figure 5-14 shows the supported NoSQL [compatibility APIs](https://www.wikiwand.com/en/Cosmos_DB).
+Figure 5-13 shows the supported NoSQL [compatibility APIs](https://www.wikiwand.com/en/Cosmos_DB).

 ![Cosmos DB providers](./media/cosmos-db-providers.png)

-**Figure 5-14**: Cosmos DB providers
+**Figure 5-13**: Cosmos DB providers

- Internally, Cosmos stores the data from these sources in a simple [struct](https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/using-structs) format made up of primitive data types.
+> Internally, Cosmos stores the data in a simple [struct](https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/using-structs) format made up of primitive data types.
 For each request, the database engine translates the primitive data into the model representation you've selected.

  Development teams can migrate existing Mongo, Gremlin, or Cassandra databases into Cosmos DB with minimal changes to data or code.
 For new apps, development teams can choose among open-source options or the built-in SQL API model.

-Note in Figure 5-14 how Cosmos DB supports [Azure Table Storage](https://azure.microsoft.com/services/storage/tables/).
+Note in Figure 5-13 how Cosmos DB supports [Azure Table Storage](https://azure.microsoft.com/services/storage/tables/).
 Both Cosmos DB and [Azure Table Storage](https://docs.microsoft.com/azure/cosmos-db/table-storage-overview) share the same underlying table model and expose many of the same table operations.
 However, the [Cosmos DB Table API](https://docs.microsoft.com/azure/cosmos-db/table-introduction) provides many premium enhancements not available in the Azure Storage API.
-These features are contrasted in Figure 5-15.
+These features are contrasted in Figure 5-4.

 ![Azure Table API](media/azure-table-api.png)

-**Figure 5-15**: Azure Table API Providers
+**Figure 5-14**: Azure Table API Providers

 Applications written for Azure Table storage can migrate to Azure Cosmos DB by using the Table API.
 No code changes are required.